hyperledger-archives/composer/packages/composer-runtime/README.md

-# Concerto-Runtime
+# Composer-Runtime

 `npm install composer-runtime --save`

 ## Introduction

-This repository contains the core runtime code for the IBM Blockchain Framework.
+This repository contains the core runtime code for Fabric Composer.
 The runtime code is deployed to the Blockchain, and provides the support for managing business networks, registries and resources, and execution of transaction processor functions.